 - Light: Jackfruit seeds can be sprouted in the spring and immediately exposed to dappled sunlight.
 They prefer strong light while growing, so move them into a sunny window or outside on a patio deck.
 They are highly susceptible to cold weather, especially early in their lives, and cannot tolerate frost or freezing weather.

 - Fertilizer: Feed weekly with a weak liquid fertilizer.
-They are not particularly heavy feeders, but especially seedlings and younger plants thrive with regular applications of fertilizer.
+It is not particularly a heavy feeder, but especially seedlings and younger plants thrive with regular applications of fertilizer.

-Jackfruit are tropical plants and act like it.
-They are not really viable outside below about zone 10, and they really require lots of water, sunlight, humidity and warmth to thrive.
+Jackfruit is a tropical plant and acts like it.
+They are not viable outside below about zone 10, and they require lots of water, sunlight, humidity and warmth to thrive.
 They cannot tolerate frost or extended periods of drought.
 Under good conditions, young trees grow quickly, and if you manage to survive the winters, you could have a nice-sized foyer tree within a few years.
 If you're very lucky, your tree might even make it to setting fruit.
 Fruit are typically harvested within 8 months of flowering and can be harvested when green (and treated like plantains or breadfruit) or when they are fully ripe.
-Young jackfruit trees are susceptible to mealybugs and aphids.